 Zirconia implants are a tooth-colored alternative to titanium implants, often marketed as non-metal or “ceramic.”
 Zirconia implants are made of one solid piece and can be more prone to fracturing during adjustments.
 Zirconia implants are also typically smaller than titanium implants.
 Patients who require only a single implant, and are concerned with aesthetics, may prefer Zirconia implants.

 Single tooth, titanium, implants are comprised of three parts: the post, the abutment, and the restoration.
 The implant, which resembles a small screw, is inserted into an opening in the jawbone.
 The abutment works as a connector, joining the implant post to the crown.
 The crown is custom made to match the rest of your smile.

 Multiple Tooth Implants: Bridge, Denture, All on 4

 Multiple tooth implants replace several missing adjacent teeth, up to and including a full arch denture or the popular All-on-4 method.
 With an implant supported bridge, two implants on either side of a missing tooth serve as anchors for one or more prosthetic teeth.

 An implant supported removable denture provides the stimulation needed to retain jaw bone density, allowing patients to maintain their natural face shape and contribute to greater oral health.
 The denture will fix to the implants but can still be removed daily for cleaning.

 The All-on-4 method refers to a system of implant-based restoration that can support a full arch of fixed dentures on only four implants.
-The All-on-4 method can be completed in as little as one office visit and combines all the benefits of implant treatment coupled with full denture restoration.
+All-on-4 can be completed in as little as one office visit and combines all the benefits of implant treatment coupled with full denture restoration.